manaakiwhenua/agent_template/README.md

 #### World statistics

 The world statistics section graphs the time dependence of world-averaged quantities.
+The definitions of these are given in more detail in [computed quantities](#computed-quantities).

 | Statistic                                   | Description                                  |
 |---------------------------------------------|----------------------------------------------|